de-jluger/hustior/Readme.md

 ExecProgramm: Directly start a program in hustior instead of a bash.
 HomeDirectories: A list of directies that should be visible in your home directory.
 AdditionalBindings: I wanted to keep the files visible in hustior minimal.
 When there is a directory/file you need in hustior add it here.
 HomeDirectory: Normally your home directory in hustior is on a 200MB temp filesystem.
 With this parameter you can specify a directory to act as your new home directory.
+ProvideTty: When true it provides /dev/pts which is required for screen or the terminal in VisualStudio Code.